TranslatorSRI/Plater/README.md

 Nodes are expected to have the following core structure:

 1. id : as neo4j node property with label `id`
-2. category : Array of biolink types as neo4j node labels
+2. category : Array of biolink types as neo4j node labels, it is required for every node to have at least the node label "biolink:NamedThing".
 3. Additional attributes can be added and will be exposed. (more details on "Matching a TRAPI query" section)

 ##### Edges